blueburrito24/obsidiannotes/University/Year 2/CS2DSA/Data Structures Unit 1.md

 ```
 Concrete classes can be templates for objects.
 Abstract classes can be templates for other classes' objects e.g., A car can have general vehicle elements, but has its own features.
 A truck can be another "subclass" that inherits the abstract "superclass."

-Quick side-track, #inheritance is a subclass that "is a" type of the superclass, while implementation is a subclass that "can do" what the superclass says it can.
+Quick side-track, #Inheritance is a subclass that "is a" type of the superclass, while implementation is a subclass that "can do" what the superclass says it can.
 E.g., A Dog subclass could inherit the "legs" "height" "speak" methods from a mammal superclass, but it has to provide the body of logic within the method e.g., the Dog class can implement "speak" with its own specific way of speaking while a Person class could implement "speak" in another way.
 You can't instantiate something that has no body of logic.

 Note that this is type of relation visible in UML Class Diagrams.
 A Car will have its own original methods for registration and getRegistration, but will also extend and therefore inherit the getOwnerTel and changeOwner methods from the Ownable class.
 (Example of abstract class inheritance, abstract isn't just different ways of using a method but also each instance of a method being different i.e., different cars having different Owners and Telephone Numbers).